louis-young/keyword-density-calculator/README.md

 # Keyword Density Calculator

-An application to calculate the density and occurrences of keywords within given content.
+A tool that calculates the density and occurrences of keywords within given content.

 ![Keyword Density Calculator](documentation/keyword-density-calculator.jpg)

 ## Description

-An application that calculates and displays the density, density percentage and the occurrences of keywords within given content in a table.
+A tool that calculates and displays the density, density percentage and the occurrences of keywords within given content in a table.

 ## Motivation